MortenLoberg/BashDaemonTemplate/README.md

 This is an easy to understand template for writing ***systemd*** based daemons in Bash-scripts (Bourne-Again SHell).

-Long gone is the complicated runlevel setups for automatic start and stop on computer/server boot and halt, respectively, and the need to use crontab (which by the way is still good to use for particular purposes).
+Long gone are the complicated runlevel setups for automatic start and stop on computer/server boot and halt, respectively, and the need to use crontab (which by the way is still good to use for particular purposes).

 ## What is *systemd*?